 In order to support the open generation of diverse and radical ideas, the speculation is based on the premise of present-day parallel worlds, rather than real-world futures – hence ‘Parallel Presents’.

-Parallel Presents has been developed by Dr Amy Twigger Holroyd, Associate Professor of Fashion and Sustainability at Nottingham School of Art & Design, primarily via her Fashion Fictions project, which brings people together to imagine, explore and enact sustainable fashion systems.
-Fashion Fictions has engaged more than 5000 people via more than 120 activities in diverse settings spanning six continents.
+Parallel Presents was created by Dr Amy Twigger Holroyd, Professor of Alternative Fashion Systems at Nottingham School of Art & Design, primarily via her Fashion Fictions project.
+Fashion Fictions, which brings people together to imagine, explore and enact sustainable fashion systems, has engaged thousands of people in activities spanning six continents.
+The project was funded by a Research, Development and Engagement Fellowship from the Arts & Humanities Research Council from 2021 to 2023 and has also been supported by Nottingham Trent University’s Impact Accelerator Fund.

 The methodology can be customised to suit different settings, with consideration for duration, participant positionality and intended outcomes.